 Would your supporters enjoy a week in a holiday home in France?
 A new iPad?
 Dinner for two?
 A silent auction is a great way for participants to get prizes they really want, while the PTA makes money with very little outlay.

-A silent auction is exactly that - an auction, but with no noisy auctioneer shouting out bids to a room full of raised hands.
-It's an effective way to raise extra funds and is often held alongside other PTA events such as Christmas fairs and summer balls.
+A silent auction is exactly that – an auction, but with no noisy auctioneer shouting out bids to a room full of raised hands.
+It is often held alongside other PTA events such as Christmas fairs and summer balls, but can also be an effective fundraiser in its own right.

 Typically, items are donated by parents, members of the community and local businesses, and all the money raised goes straight to the PTA coffers.
 People only bid on items they would genuinely like to have, rather than winning a ‘potluck’ raffle prize.